SpectrumDT/spectrum-d2rmod/README.md

 * Improved rune drop drates.
 * Better base items drop, but fewer items drop overall.
 * _Implemented by midlife-slacker_: Low-level affixes do not spawn on high-level items.
+* _Incorporates the 'Splash damage to melee' mod by deadjack_: Akara sells a charm that gives splash damage to melee attacks.

 ### Incorporates the Basic QoL mod by Cyhyraethz
 Original version: https://github.com/cyhyraethz/d2r-basic-qol